UNC-A/.github/README.md

 # Flops

-todo
+Flops.chat (DL not claimed) is an open source chat app, designed to be secure, fast and simple.

 ## Uptime
-Uptime information for Flops can be found [here](https://status.tyty.cloud/status/unca) For more information reguarding uptime look [here](https://status.tyty.cloud/status/toastxc)
+Uptime information for Flops can be found [here](https://status.tyty.cloud/status/toastxc).